|

 and their first major-label record, 1993's Recipe for Hate, Bad Religion stayed vital in the hardcore community by tightening

+their musical execution and keeping their lyrics complex and righteously angry.
 Bad Religion formed in the northern suburbs of Los Angeles in 1980, comprising guitarist

 Brett Gurewitz, vocalist Greg Graffin, bassist Jay Bentley, and drummer Jay Ziskrout.
 Gurewitz established his own record